Terry Fenwick: International career

 Fenwick made his international debut for the full England side in May 1984 as a substitute for Alvin Martin at Wrexham, and went on to make 20 appearances for the national side up until 1988.

 He holds the English record for most yellow cards, three, in a single World Cup tournament, which he achieved in the 1986 FIFA World Cup.
-During that World Cup, Fenwick was also noted for being passed by Diego Maradona as Maradona scored the "Goal of the Century".
+During that World Cup, Fenwick was also noted for being dribbled past by Diego Maradona as Maradona scored the "Goal of the Century".

 Managerial career

 After retiring as a player Fenwick moved into football management.
 In 1995, he replaced Jim Smith as manager for Portsmouth.
-After a poor first full season in charge, where the club only avoided relegation on goal difference, an improved second season saw the club miss out on a play-off spot by one place, and they also eliminated then-Premier League Leeds United from the FA Cup.
+After a poor first full season in charge, during which the club only avoided relegation on goal difference, an improved second season saw the club miss out on a play-off spot by one place, while they also eliminated then-Premier League Leeds United from the FA Cup.
 Fenwick left Portsmouth in January 1998 with the club bottom of the Division One table.
 Fenwick then followed Terry Venables to Crystal Palace, where he served as assistant manager.

-In a remarkable turn of events, Fenwick was canvassed by an Asian businessman and coerced to become the new public face of beleaguered non-league outfit Southall between 2000 to 2001.
+In a remarkable turn of events, Fenwick was canvassed by an Asian businessman and coerced to become the new public face of beleaguered non-league outfit Southall between 2000 and 2001.
 It led to fellow Queens Park Rangers teammate Mike Fillery being installed to take charge of first team affairs, before both were ousted amid the debacle surrounding the club's ownership.

 After managing San Juan Jabloteh, where he won the TT Pro League in back-to-back seasons, Fenwick returned to England to take charge of Northampton Town.
 However, he only lasted for seven games.
 His first game saw a 1–0 lead turn into a 2–1 defeat away to Blackpool.
 The next five games saw just two draws and three more defeats.
 His last game in charge was against Bristol City.
 The 2–1 defeat saw calls for his departure from fans and he left the post the following Monday.
 He was replaced by Martin Wilkinson.
 That summer, Fenwick was lined up to become the new manager of Luton Town, but he decided not to take the job due to uncertainty over the club's ownership – amid allegations of fraud surrounding the Hatters, and former Southall chairman John Gurney.
 In September 2004, Fenwick became director of football at Isthmian League side Ashford Town.
 The following month, Fenwick was appointed manager by owner Tim Thorogood.
 He resigned in January 2005, after a poor run of form, as well as failing to have a consistent line-up due to a turnover of players.